CiscoDevNet/intersight-tfb-iks/README.md

         globalwsname = sb_globalvar

-9. You will open the workspace "sb_iwocollector" and add the following variables:
+9. You will open the workspace "sb_iksapp" and add the following variables:

-        globalwsname = sb_globalvar

         ikswsname = sb_iks

+10. You will open the workspace "sb_iwocollector" and add the following variables:

+        ikswsname = sb_iks

-10. You will open the workspace "sb_globalvar" in TFCB and queue a plan manually.
+11. You will open the workspace "sb_globalvar" in TFCB and queue a plan manually.
 This will populate the global variables that will be used by the other TFCB workspaces.

-11. You will execute the Runs in the workspaces in this order:
+12. You will execute the Runs in the workspaces in this order:

         sb_k8sprofile - See section below on "Provision IKS Policies and IP Pools with TFCB"